Will AI Replace Jobs And Cause Australian House Prices to Fall?

 2026–2028:

-Small but noticeable displacement in admin, support, tech, finance, marketing and junior professional roles.
-More “we are not replacing that person who left” than mass sackings.
+It is already happening.
+Small but noticeable displacements in admin, support, technology, finance, marketing and junior professional roles.
+IT companies, banks and financial institutions are already reducing workers and replacing them with AI.
+But rest easy, most businesses are adopting the approach of not replacing the person who left, rather than mass sackings.

 2028–2032:

-Bigger restructuring.
-Businesses redesign workflows around AI agents.
-One experienced worker with AI may do what two or three junior workers used to do.
+Bigger restructuring can be expected as businesses redesign workflows around AI agents.
+When businesses gets more comfortable for AI and when AI models matures and produce more accurate results, businesses will be looking at restructuring, redesigning their processes, and redeploying staff.
+One experienced worker aided by AI may likely do what two or three junior workers used to do.

 2032 onwards: